ISISComputingGroup/ibex_developers_manual/Instron-stress-rig.md

   * If you need to calibrate the rig, the following sequence on the console should be used: "Load channel: setup" -> "cal" -> "cal" -> "auto" -> "go" (if you are unsure about this ask the scientists)
   * Turn back on the GPIB box.
   * After the GPIB box has been turned on for a short time (e.g. 1 minute) the driver (LabVIEW or IOC) should be ready to connect.
   * GPIB box LEDs - PWR should be orange, LNK 10/100 should be green.
 Other LEDs will be flickering depending on connection.
-  * GPIB box might have a slightly dodgy connection.
-Check LEDs are as above.
+Box might have a slightly dodgy connection (not sure about this, but check it) so ensure the LEDs are as described.

 # Driver